 In the spring of 2016, I was in the final stages of securing a new job with an emerging tech company.
 At this time, I was back again working in the dairy industry, unchallenged and unmotivated.
 I returned there after being laid off from a digital marketing company.
 While I was very keen in getting back into the digital world, my gut instinct was telling me to hold off.
 The title role was a client success specialist and I just felt like I wanted something more specific.
 If you have ever been in a position where you took a job just for the money and you knew you’d still be unhappy – well that was where my head space was at.

-For those who know me, I am willing to put the work in and bust my tail off when I believe in whatever the concept/idea/value is.
+For those who know me, I am willing to put the work in and bust my tail off if I believe in whatever the concept/idea/value is.
 So in between interviews, I started Googling the idea of upgrading my education, to strengthen my resume as well.
 My position was if I was going to make a commitment and go back to school, it had to be something that would fit my schedule, that had an interesting curriculum and that I would genuinely enjoy.

 After a series of e-mails exchanged with one of the program coordinators at Seneca College, I decided now was the time to make the leap.
 On April 22, 2016, I contacted the employer who offered me the client success specialist position and declined.
 I now made the commitment to enroll in a one year, post grad certificate in social media, the first of its kind offered in the GTA.